-Kokanee Fish Fest 2017 took place on Friday, September 22nd at Bridge Creek in the Industrial Park (just off of Powerhouse Rd.)
+Kokanee Fish Fest 2018 is taking place on Friday, September 21st at Bridge Creek in the Industrial Park (just off of Powerhouse Rd.)

 There is a variety of educational and creative stations for the students to participate in: fish dissection, dip net making with an Aboriginal Education Coordinator, watershed awareness and education, aquatic invasive species education, Kokanee life cycle, bear aware activities, fish arts and crafts, and the opportunities presented by the environment itself.